 The following changes are being implemented in the Activity section of the survey:

-Updated in-survey guidance notes for a purchased 2D seismic survey, an acquired (i.e. shot) 2D seismic survey, a purchased 3D seismic survey, and an acquired (i.e. shot) 3D seismic survey.
+Guidance has been updated to clarify the definition of a purchased 2D seismic survey, an acquired (i.e. shot) 2D seismic survey, a purchased 3D seismic survey, and an acquired (i.e. shot) 3D seismic survey.

 PREVIOUS PROSPECTS